 When you are on placement, the placement provider is expected to meet the travel costs incurred as a result of work carried as part of that placement (i.e. travel to meetings, etc).
 However, you will be expected to meet the costs of travel to and from placement.

 Social Work students may be eligible to apply for the NHS Social Work bursary, which can be put towards paying for tuition fees, maintenance costs, or travel to placement.
-More information is available on the NHS BSA website.
+More information is available on our funding pages.